pedrobaba/QA-Engineer-Portfolio/README.md

 # 🎯 Learning Goal

-My objective is to build a professional QA portfolio that demonstrates practical software testing skills and prepares me for opportunities as a QA Engineer.
+My objective is to build a professional QA portfolio that demonstrates practical software testing skills and prepares me for opportunities as a manual QA Engineer.

 ---